ewyser/fMPMM-solver/README.md

 Changes: October, 10th 2020
 - more efficient vectorisation of matrix multiplication
 - CPDI/CPDi2q shape functions do not require the usage of sparse matrix
-- corrected implementation of rotated stress
+- corrected implementation of rotated stresses

 ### QUICK START: